directus/directus/docs/reference/api/query.md

 Get all top-level fields and all second-level relational fields\
 `*.*`

-::: warning Nested Wildcard
+::: tip Performance & Size

-While you can theoretically nest wildcards infinitely, it's not recommended for production use.
-Nested wildcards can result in degraded performance, and circular parent-child-parent structures.
+While the fields wildcard is very useful for debugging purposes, we recommend only requesting _specific_ fields for production use.
+By only requesting the fields you really need, you can speed up the request, and reduce the overall output size.

 :::